inbo/data-publication/datasets/bird-tracking-gull-occurrences/metadata.md

 ## Rationale

-As part of our terrestrial observatory for LifeWatch (<http://lifewatch.inbo.be>), the Research Institute for Nature and Forest (INBO) is tracking large birds with lightweight, solar powered GPS trackers.
-The project builds upon the extensive knowledge the INBO has acquired over the last decade in studying postnuptial migration, and mate and site fidelity of large gulls, using sightings of colour-marked individuals ringed in Belgium.
-The data this bird tracking network collects allow us to study the migration patterns and habitat use of the gulls in more detail, and are no longer biased towards locations where observers can see the birds.
+As part of our terrestrial and marine observatory for LifeWatch (<http://lifewatch.inbo.be>), the Research Institute for Nature and Forest (INBO), the Flanders Marine Institute (VLIZ), Ghent University (UGent), and University of Antwerp (UA) are tracking large gull species with lightweight, solar powered GPS trackers.
+The project builds upon the extensive knowledge the INBO has acquired over the last 15 years when studying in particular postnuptial migration, as well as mate and site fidelity of large gulls, by means of sightings of colour-marked individuals ringed in Belgium and via individual-based life-history studies by UGent and UA.
+The data collected through this bird tracking network allows to study the migration patterns and habitat use of the gulls in more detail.
+Furthermore, they are no longer biased towards locations where observers can see colour-ringed birds.
 To allow greater use of the data beyond our research questions, all data are published as open data.

 ## Taxonomic coverage

-The dataset contains tracking data from 75 Lesser Black-Backed Gulls (*Larus fuscus*) and 26 Herring Gulls (*Larus argentatus*) breeding at the Belgian coast.
+The dataset contains tracking data from 75 Lesser Black-Backed Gulls (*Larus fuscus*) and 26 Herring Gulls (*Larus argentatus*) breeding at the Belgian and Dutch coast.

 ### Taxonomic ranks